rkneusel9/PracticalDeepLearningPython/chapter_10/README.txt

 The remaining files are the different experiment versions that are not called out explicitly in the text.
-Not all of these were necessarily used in the text but will help people wanting to experiment.
+Not all of these were necessarily used in the text, but they will help people who want to experiment.